112gripes/112gripes.github.io/112-gripes-about-the-french_pdftotext.md

 dominantly Catholic in religion and in morals.

 The immoral Frenchwomen are, of course, the easiest women for us to meet.
-That's why we meet so many of them.
+That’s why we meet so many of them.

 <div id="57"><em>57.
 “How do the French themselves feel about all the streetwalkers?
 How can they close their eyes to all the immorality?”</em></div>

-They don't close their eyes to it.
-That's the first difference between French and American attitudes toward prostitution.
+They don’t close their eyes to it.
+That’s the first difference between French and American attitudes toward prostitution.
 The French recognize that prostitution exists, and regulate it.
 Before the war, all prostitutes were inspected regularly, licensed, and had their activities strictly limited to